BlueM/http-response-assert/README.md

 The function should return either `null` (assertion passed) or a string describing the error(s).

+### Custom handlers

+If you need an assertion handler which is not included and do not want to use an anonymous function, you can load additional handler(s) from a directory you pass in an options object to the constructor:

+    new HttpResponseAssert({handlerDir: './my-handlers-directory'});

+This way, you could also overwrite an included handler: handlers are read and kept in an object with the filename (minus extension) as property, you can replace an included handler by having an own handler with the same filename as an existing handler.

 ## Example
 The following example will check the behavior of http://example.com.
 It uses all currently existing handlers, with the exception of the JSON handler, which just would not make sense for an HTML document.